Wikia/app/extensions/wikia/EditDraftSaving/README.md

 * VisualEditor (`editor-ve`)
 * MediaWiki's source editor (`editor-mw`)

+JavaScript code for this feature is split into:

+* `index.js` provides a generic AMD module used by draft saving in all three editors
+* `rte.js` and `mediawiki.js` uses the above and is loaded for CKeditor and MediaWiki's source editor accordingly
+* `ve.lazy.js` is a small piece of code that is used to load `ve.js` when VisualEditor is requested.

 ## How does it work?

 JavaScript code is injected into the editor via `EditPage::showEditForm:initial` for CKeditor / source editor.